 Various groups within the organization make their own "Joe Cain-style" floats.
 The first Mullet Mates parade was held in 2001 with a whopping 25 units.
 These days, the parade draws upwards of 25,000 revelers along the five-mile route.

-This year, the Mullet Mates roll on February 25 at 2 p.m.
+This year, the Mullet Mates rolled on February 25 at 2 p.m.

-The theme will be Bay Attitudes, and the 30 units in the parade will include as many as 24 floats.
+The theme was Bay Attitudes, and the 30 units in the parade included about 24 floats.